seanstrom/Essays/importance-of-values.md

 At the moment we're conflating two things in the function arguments: the arguments needed for the computation, as well as the mechanism used for "unwrapping" the asynchronous operation.
 We're essentially exposing how we're handling the delivery of the asynchronous results through the function arguments instead of through the return value.

 **Note**
-We use the term "unwrapping" to depict that the asynchronous operation is a package that contains the results of operation, and we "unwrap" it by waiting until the operation is finished and having the passed in function called with those results
+We use the term "unwrapping" to depict that the asynchronous operation is a package that contains the results of the operation.
+We "unwrap" it by waiting until the operation is finished and having the passed in function called with those results

 #### What does our function give?
 So far we've derived a lot of power from composing together functions that return values.
 When we have functions that don't return anything, we've essentially thrown a monkey wrench into our function composition.

 #### Conclusion
-We should prefer an abstraction that allows us to return aynchronous values.
-This way our asynchronous functions perform their computations and just return a value that we can compose our functions with.
+We should prefer an abstraction that allows us to return asynchronous values.
+This way our asynchronous functions perform their computations and then return a value that we can compose our functions with.

 ### The Pending Value